-The most simple (and common?) use case for FIFOs is synchronization between 2 processes: one reading from and one writing to the FIFO.
-FIFOs have an unusual open semantics that is built around such a use case:
+The most simple use case for FIFOs is synchronization between 2 processes: 1 reading from + 1 writing to the FIFO.
+FIFOs have an unusual open semantics built around it:

-- a process opening a FIFO for reading (O\RDONLY) will block... - usually: read could block waiting for data, open could not - a process opening a FIFO for writing (O\WRONLY) will block... - ... until another process opens the FIFO for the complementary action if the other end of the FIFO is already open (i.e. after synchronization between 2 processes has already happened), open will return immediately
+- a process opening a FIFO for reading (O_RDONLY) will block... - note: usually read could block waiting for data, open could not - a process opening a FIFO for writing (O_WRONLY) will block... - ... until another process opens the FIFO for the complementary action if the other end of the FIFO is already open (i.e. after synchronization between 2 processes has already happened), open will return immediately